Extremely Rare Proof 1825 Half Dollar

 The star centers are soft on this and the other certified Proof of this issue, as they are on all other specimens seen from these dies.
 The fields show the microscopic radial flowlines expected of a Proof, accentuating the reflective luster without any indication of frost.
 No disfiguring marks are seen, just some extremely hard to find hairlines and a few short scratches near star 12.
 The toning is beautiful, with ideally intermingled blue and violet at centers and pale champagne gold at the rims.
 The overall visual impact, assessing the sharpness, reflectivity, toning, and state of preservation, leaves a more dramatic impression than most Proof Capped Bust half dollars extant.

-This coins is being sold by Stack’s Bowers as Lot 3056 in the February 9, 2016 Pogue Collection Auction in NYC.
+This coin was sold by Stack’s Bowers as Lot 3056 in the February 9, 2016 Pogue Collection Auction in NYC.

 PCGS# 6202.
 NGC ID: 24FL.